Here are some answers to the most commonly asked questions since we have been home.

-How do you pace yourself travelling for five months living out of a suitcase?
+How do you pace yourself travelling for six months living out of a suitcase?

 You have to remember that not every day is a sightseeing day.
 Sometimes, you need down time to repack your case, wash your clothes, organise your photos, read a book, and FaceTime home.
 I loved the simplicity of the life, no ironing, no make-up, no cooking.
 (There were places where we could cook for ourselves but eating out was so cheap there was no point.)
 Before we left, we agreed to have a safe word (two words actually, the second being ‘off’) for when we needed our own space, for example if David wanted more time to process some of his 25,000 photos.